rbpollock/labboNetwork/docs/.templates/fundingqueue.md

 assets per week.
 By creating and backing funding proposals throughout the colony, a steady flow of resources from the root through the domains can be achieved.

-_This is a Colony Extension which conforms to the extension interface found [here](icolonyextension.md)._
+_This is a Labbo Extension which conforms to the extension interface found [here](icolonyextension.md)._